stablestud/stablestud.org/README.md

 After downloading, simply edit the HTML and CSS files in your favorite text editor to make changes.
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.

 Don't hesitate to comment, open a issue or even do a pull-request.
-We appreciate every small activity.
+I appreciate every small activity.

 ## Bugs and Issues

 Have you found a bug or an issue with the website?
 [Open a new issue](https://github.com/stablestud/stablestud.org/issues) here on GitHub.

-## Other
+## Oth
-This project is based on the [Start Bootstrap - Creative](https://github.com/BlackrockDigital/startbootstrap-creative) template.
+This project is based on the [Start Bootstrap - Creative](https://github.com/BlackrockDigital/startbootstrap-creative) template.<br>
-Also for the footer [AutoFooter](https://github.com/AndreaCioccarelli/AutoFooter) is used.
+For the footer im using [AutoFooter](https://github.com/AndreaCioccarelli/AutoFooter).